TROVE + THE FUTURE of NEWS

 7. TROVE PICK FLOW (iOS)

-The core action in the Trove product is the "pick", the act of a curator selecting a news article and adding it to their own trove.
-We had streamlined the pick flow within the respective iOS and Web apps, but switched to the share sheet as of iOS 7-8.
+The core action in the Trove product is the "pick", the act of a curator selecting a news article and adding it to their trove.
+We streamlined the pick flow within the respective iOS and Web apps but switched to the share sheet in later versions of iOS.

 . . . . .